LorenzoMauri/LorenzoMauri/README.md

 - Databases query languages

-      I. MySQL
+      I. SQL (MySQL and PostgreSQL)
       II.
 MongoDB
       III.
 CouchBase (basics)

 ### :speech_balloon:  Get in touch
 ---------------------
-:inbox_tray: You can send me a message at lorenzo.mauri858@gmail.com
+:inbox_tray: You can send me a message at loremauri28@gmail.com